David H. Schwartz

 If you believe you or your business have been "defamed," you are within your rights to take legal action against the reviewer and pursue compensation.
 Attorney David Schwartz can provide comprehensive answers to all your questions about suing for defamation, bad reviews, libel, or slander, with regard to businesses.

-The Law Offices of David H. Schwartz proudly represent business owners throughout San Francisco, Santa Clara, San Mateo, Oakland, San Jose, Alameda County, and the San Francisco Bay Area of California.
+The Law Offices of David H. Schwartz, INC. proudly represent business owners throughout San Francisco, Santa Clara, San Mateo, Oakland, San Jose, Alameda County, and the San Francisco Bay Area of California.

 Can a Business Sue for Bad Reviews?